 A polystyrene production facility wanted a complete audit of all pressure relief valve files and documents to determine any process safety information gaps.
 Requirements included analyzing a third-party contractor’s evaluation of specific vessels that did not have a relief device installed on them, and a pressure relief and flare system design evaluation on the relief devices at the facility.

-This project involved an extensive review of process data. ioMosaic utilized our information management solution Process Safety Enterprise® to manage the data used by the analysis and the completed analysis calculations and reports.
+This project involved an extensive review of process safety data. ioMosaic utilized our information management solution Process Safety Enterprise® to manage the data used by the analysis and the completed analysis calculations and reports.

 Discover how to simplify process safety management compliance with our bundled solution: Process Safety Enterprise® and Process Safety Office® SuperChems™.
 Call us at 1.844.ioMosaic.